oct2pus/jadebot/STORAGE_POLICY.md

 #Storage Policy

 # What
 Jadebot automatically converts all messages into a simple JSON statement and then stores that statement in a redis server.
-The things stored are the message you sent, your discord username, and your discord tag.
+The things stored are the message you sent, your discord username, your discord tag, and a link to your avatar url.
 I use the message ID unique to your message as the key to find that particular json statement.

-# When
-As soon as I start JadeBot back up.
+Jadebot will store all edits for 5 hours, this will either store old but recently edited messages for 5 hours or refresh the duration of previously held message (with the new text accompanying it).

 # Where
 Every place JadeBot has Read Message permission and the Redis NoSQL server is currently running.